Imagine you are studying peacefully and all of a sudden a cardinal hit your window. You might be thinking why do cardinals fly into windows?

-Birds intentionally fly into windows whenever they see food inside or mostly to fight their reflection.
-Fight with their reflection is often a dangerous case because they can hurt themselves badly.
+Birds intentionally fly into windows whenever they see the food inside or mostly to fight their reflection.
+Fighting with their reflection is often a dangerous case because they can hurt themselves badly.

 Cardinals are scared of hawks, owls, and ospreys because they would enjoy dining on them.

 This is all you need to know about why cardinals fly into windows and how you can prevent them from doing so.
 I hope this article was helpful to you and if it was, then do share it with your friends as well.

 Feel free to leave a comment in the section below if you have any questions or need any other help.
 I will try my best to offer you the best possible solution.

 If you found this article useful then do share it with others as well.
 If you have any feedback, suggestions, or even questions then feel free to leave a comment in the section below and I’ll reply back as soon as I can!
 Thank You!

 Moreover, if you notice a female cardinal keeps hitting window then this might be because she wants to come inside and make a nest.